HSV Senator: History

-The SV300 released in 2001 with a 5.7-litre 'C4B' engine, consisting of an LS1 tuned by Callaway at 300 kW.
-The SV300 was only produced with the six-speed T-56 manual gearbox.
-134 units were produced.

-In 2006, a Mark Skaife Senator Signature Edition was released, limited to 50 units.

 HSV unveiled the limited run Senator SV08 at the 2008 Australian International Motor Show for the 20th anniversary of the HSV SV88.
 It used six-speed Tremec TR-6060 for the manual transmission.
-It came standard with 20 inch 'Pentagon' wheels.
+It came standard with 20-inch 'Pentagon' wheels.
 50 units were produced, 20 manual and 30 automatic.

-In 2015, the 'Senator SV' released.
-52 units were produced.

-In 2017, the Senator Signature '30 Years' edition was released.
-This model was powered by a supercharged LSA engine at 410 kW.
-The 20-inch 'SV Rapier' alloy wheels came standard.
+The Gen-F Senator Signature was released in 2013.
+The Gen-F2 Senator Signature was released in 2016.
+The Senator was discontinued in 2017.